graduateshotline logo

 What are the different sections in the LSAT?

-The LSAT is divided mainly into 2 parts- the graded multiple-choice section and the ungraded writing section.
-The multiple-choice section is further divided into three sections called Reading Comprehension, Analytical Reasoning, and Logical Reasoning.
+The LSAT is divided mainly into 2 parts- the graded and ungraded multiple-choice section and the ungraded writing section.
+The multiple-choice section is further divided into four sections Reading Comprehension, Analytical Reasoning, Logical Reasoning, and variable (unscored) section.

 What is the scoring range in LSAT?